MrPicklePinosaur/trainos/docs/K4.typ

 === RX and Getc()

 Every time we get an RX interrupt, we write the character to a kernel-side FIFO while inside the interrupt handler.
-We do it in the interrupt handler because we need to be quick; we need to get the character before another character overwrites the data register.
+We do it in the interrupt handler because we need to be quick; the character must be obtained before another character overwrites the data register.
-The IO server then gets notified that RX was called, and all tasks waiting on Getc() receive that character.
+The IO server is then notified that an RX interrupt occurred, and replies to all tasks waiting on a Getc() with the oldest queued character.

-This means that if multiple tasks are waiting on a Getc() from the same source, they all get the same character.
+Note that this means multiple tasks may receive the same character if the all Getc() at once.
-However, we do not expect the user to have multiple tasks waiting on a Getc().
+However, we expect the user to be sensible and not create multiple tasks reading from the same source.

 Every time Getc() is called, we check if there are any characters in the kernel queue.
 If there are, simply return the oldest queued character.